Leto-gg/logProcessing/README.md

 This is code separated from the LargeFieldAnalyzer

-+ make sure to create three folders upon working with this repo!
++ make sure to create the following folders upon working with this repo!

 /logs
 /logReports